Observability of fidelity decay at the Lyapunov rate in few-qubit quantum simulations: Conclusion

 \section{Conclusion}

-In this paper a signature of semiclassical chaos in a quantum system was studied and minimal bounds were given for its observation in future quantum simulations on few-qubit quantum devices.
-This signature is the slowing of quantum fidelity decay down to the classical Lyapunov exponent rate when the dynamics are chaotic (diffusive) and noise is large yet not too large.
+In this paper the quantum simulation of the Lyapunov exponent was studied as a test for semiclassical chaos in a quantum system and minimal bounds were given for its observation on future few-qubit quantum devices.
+The Lyapunov exponent is observable as the slowing of quantum fidelity decay down to the classical Lyapunov rate when the dynamics are chaotic (diffusive) and noise is large yet not overwhelming.
+The mechanism is a competition between additive decay rates in which the slowest rate lasts the longest and becomes observable.

-To find the most plausible route to Lyapunov decay, a particularly resource-efficient quantum map was chosen, the quantum sawtooth map.
+To find the most plausible route to this Lyapunov regime, a particularly resource-efficient quantum map was chosen, the quantum sawtooth map.
 The classical and quantum dynamics of this map were described, bounds on its dynamical localization were given, and simulations of its time and noise regimes were shown.

-Having established the context for this goal, the specifics of the quantum sawtooth map were used to derive three bounds in parameter space that must be satisfied to observe Lyapunov decay.
-For each a quantitative bound was given, and together those bounds formed a triangular ``Lyapunov regime" shown in Fig.~\ref{fig:lyap_diagram}.
+The specifics of the quantum sawtooth map were then used to derive three quantitative bounds that must be satisfied to observe Lyapunov rate fidelity decay.
+Together those bounds formed a triangular region in parameter space with an area dependent on the number of qubits used, shown in Fig.~\ref{fig:lyap_diagram}.
 From this it was predicted that a minimum of six qubits is necessary to observe Lyapunov decay in the quantum sawtooth map, independent of hardware platform.
-While other quantum maps were not analyzed closely, they are largely expected to require at least six qubits and even less noise.
+While other quantum maps were not analyzed closely, they are largely expected to require at least six qubits and even lower error per gate to reach the Lyapunov regime.